-4.5 TX\Pkt\RAM - Register 02
+4.5 TX_Pkt_RAM - Register 02

-The transmit Packet RAM register is accessed for TX data transfer.
-The packet payload data must be written to the TX Packet RAM and the length of the packet data must be written to TX\Pkt\Ctl Register 03, Bits 6-0.
-A recursive write (see Section 5.5, "SPI Recursive Transactions) to the TX\Pkt\RAM Register 02 is required to load the TX packet payload data.
+The transmit Packet RAM register is accessed when the MC13202 is being used in Packet Mode or Stream Mode for data transfer.
+There are two transmit Packet RAMs and only one is accessed when the MC13202 is being used in Packet Mode for data transfer.
+In Packet Mode, the packet payload data must be written to the selected TX Packet RAM and the length of the packet data must be written to TX_Pkt_Ctl Register 03, Bits 6-0.
+A recursive write (see Section 5.5, "SPI Recursive Transactions") to the TX_Pkt_RAM Register 02 is required to load the TX packet payload data.